URN/urn-history-project/_content/about/about.md

 This site aims to piece together University Radio Nottingham's varied history from each studio we've broadcast from.

 It's still very early days here and we're still looking to fill in recent years!
-We're ahppy to take any information you want to give, this is all about keeping a record of everything that happened at the station.
+We're happy to take any information you want to give, this is all about keeping a record of everything that happened at the station.

 Huge thanks goes to The Nottingham New Theatre and there own [history project](https://history.newtheatre.org.uk) on which ours is heavily inspired by both in spirit and from a technical point of view.
 The years of work their dedicated team has done allowed us to quickly fast track the development of our own project.
 This site is a modified version of their own, the code for which can be found over on [GitHub](https://github.com/urn/urn-history-project).